In studying the Old Testament book of Leviticus, I’ve noticed the word “holy.”

 Maybe you have, too.

-The thing the Lord showed me as I’ve looked more at this subject this week is that I’ve been wrong all these years.
+The thing the Lord showed me as I’ve looked more at this subject is that I’ve been wrong all these years.
 My understanding of what it means to be holy was not quite right.

 First, the Lord showed me what being holy does not mean.